A sheaf-theoretic model for SL(2,C) Floer homology: Three-manifold invariants

-\item {\bf Handleswap invariance:} Given a simple handleswap $g: \cH'' \to \cH''$ as in Figure~\ref{fig:handleswap1}, we ask that $F(g) = \id_{F(\cH'')}$. \end{enumerate} Then, for any two Heegaard splittings $\cH, \cH'$, if we relate them by a sequence of Heegaard moves involving only stabilizations, destabilizations, and diffeomorphisms isotopic to the identity in $Y$
+\begin{theorem}[Juh\'asz-Thurston-Zemke \cite{JuhaszThurston}] Let $F$ be a strong Heegaard invariant of a three-manifold $Y$, with values in a category $\Cat$.
+Then, for any two Heegaard splittings $\cH, \cH'$, if we relate them by a sequence of Heegaard moves involving only stabilizations, destabilizations, and diffeomorphisms isotopic to the identity in $Y$

 the induced morphism

 depends only on $\cH$ and $\cH'$, and not on the sequence of moves chosen to relate them.

 Moreover, the same naturality result works for based three-manifolds $(Y, z)$, if we consider only Heegaard splittings with $z$ on the Heegaard surface, and Heegaard moves that fix $z$. \end{theorem}